About Us

 -

-Sergine Delma, FNP-BC
+Sergine Delma, DNP, FNP-BC

-EVENT LEAD
+EVENT CO-LEAD

 Sergine Delma is a Board-Certified Family Nurse Practitioner and Doctor of Nursing Practice candidate at Columbia University.